elkhader/spark-ada-compiler/README.md

  ### Grammar
- The following expressions were implemented in the code.
+ The following expressions and rules were implemented in the code.
  ```
 PROG: procedure  idf  is  LISTE_DECL begin LISTE_INST end idf ;
 LISTE_INST : INST LISTE_INSTAUX